Investing Brokerages & Advisors

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Warren Buffett is one of the wealthiest people on earth; Forbes puts his current net worth at more than $105 billion.
-Despite his exorbitant wealth, Buffett has some unique ideas about how to make and hold onto wealth.
+Warren Buffett is one of the wealthiest people on earth; Forbes puts his current net worth at more than $142 billion.
+Despite his exorbitant wealth, Buffett has some unique ideas about how to make and hold onto wealth

-If you’re looking for some solid financial tips on how to save, invest, or at least stop living paycheck to paycheck, Buffett has been outspoken about some of the simpler secrets to his success.
+If you’re looking for some solid financial tips on how to save and invest, Buffett has been outspoken about some of the simpler secrets to his success.

 Here are 10 easy-to-follow tactics Buffett used to become the billionaire he is today.